 I can now see why Budapest is called one of the most beautiful cities in Europe.
 We were in Budapest for a long weekend and we all totally fell in love with the city, the only thing we regret is that we didn’t have more time to explore.

 We were very impressed with Budapest’s laid back, yet dynamic atmosphere, the city’s dashing, edgy contrasts, friendly people (that, I already knew) and glittery skyline along the banks of Danube.

 We stayed in an Airbnb right by the St. Stephen’s Basilica and the location could not have been better for our weekend visit.
-The house was clean and fresh and our host Jannis was wonderful.
+The house was wonderful, so clean and fresh and our host Jannis was lovely.
 Simply, just one of those perfect experiences Airbnb can offer.